Showing posts with label Atari Falcon. Show all posts

 Sokoban in space

-The goal of any level is to guide your little black ball into a black hole exit.
-That may sound simple but it's not...
-Well, it is based on Sokoban so what did you expect an easy ride?
+The goal is to guide the ball into a black hole exit.
+That may sound simple, but it's not...
+Well, it is based on Sokoban, so what did you expect?
 Anyhow, there are often obstacles in your way, routes that need to be followed correctly, and even the risk of falling into the gaping deep space that stands between you and your exit.
-So, take a moment to think about how you're going to get to your target as quickly and efficiently as possible.
+So, take a moment to think about how you're going to get to your target as efficiently as possible.

-Each screen uses different tiles in a variety of alternative ways: for example, push tiles can be moved almost anywhere and can allow access to other places by fixing holes.
-Be careful not to push them into a useless part of the map in error, and also don't get yourself trapped!
-Look out for cracked tiles that disintegrate after one use, thus altering your potential route through.
-Sliders are fun and can transport you across the void very easily and Movable tiles have an arrow pointing in a one-way direction with which to travel.
+Each screen uses different tiles in a variety of ways: push tiles can be moved almost anywhere and can allow access to other places by fixing holes.
+Be careful not to push them into a useless part of the map, and also don't get yourself trapped!
+Look out for cracked tiles that disintegrate after one use, thus altering your potential route.
+Sliders are fun and can transport you across the void easily, and Movable tiles have an arrow pointing in a one-way direction with which to travel.
 Don't forget to collect the goodies for extra points.

-Wow, this game is a tough nut to crack with each screen requiring much logical thought and planning.
-In fact, my first stumbling block was on Level 6 which my old brain really did struggle to compute!
-This was mainly due to the time restriction (which isn't necessary) so spoils what should be a difficult puzzler played slowly.
-I asked Swe [Janez] if this could be removed and it wasn't long before it was removed as Capy got its first upgrade in 20 years.
-Which is fantastic!!
+This game is a tough nut to crack, with each screen requiring logical thought and planning.
+My first stumbling block was on Level 6, which my old brain struggled with!
+This was mainly due to the time restriction (which isn't necessary), so it spoils what should be a difficult puzzler, played carefully.
+I asked Swe [Janez] if that could be removed, and it wasn't long before it was - and Capy got its first upgrade in 20 years!!

 Okay, let's check out another animated screenshot from one of my games...